By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

-To begin with there are relatively few support meetings for someone with a mental illness.
+To begin with, there are relatively few support meetings for someone with a mental illness.
 Many end up in A.A. and N.A. meetings because the co-occurrence of substance use disorders and mental illness is so common.
 The few self-help meetings that do exist specifically for people with a mental illness are usually affiliated with a particular psychiatric hospital or mental health system.

-The best resources for family members are usually the web sites of the large national associations in the mental health field.
-In many areas the National Alliance on Mental Illness (NAMI) has local chapters and meetings.
+The best resources for family members are usually the websites of the large national associations in the mental health field.
+In many areas, the National Alliance on Mental Illness (NAMI) has local chapters and meetings.

-I have had a few emails, my child, parent, spouse or relative has a mental illness, abuses substances or is in recovery and their issues have taken a toll on the family, where can we get help?
+I have had a few emails, my child, parent, spouse or relative has a mental illness, abuses substances, or is in recovery and their issues have taken a toll on the family, where can we get help?
 Often I have to admit I don’t have a ready resource referral.

 One reason for the lack of support groups for family members is the reluctance of family members to concede that the whole experience has harmed them.
-Counselors often hear something to the effect of: Fix them – they are the one with the problem.
+Counselors often hear something to the effect of – Fix them – they are the ones with the problem.
 The idea expressed or implied is that if the recovering person gets better the whole family will be fixed.
 It does not work that way.
 The addict’s problems have affected the family.
 Living with a mentally ill person can strain any relationship.
 Those stresses on the family build up over time.

 It is not unusual to have a person enter recovery only to have the spouse file for divorce or have the family decide they no longer want to see them.
-If someone you have been close to, has a mental health or addiction problem, or has entered recovery, consider that you need help to heal also.
+If someone you have been close to, has a mental health or addiction problem or has entered recovery, consider that you need help to heal also.

-Here are a few websites for some national groups that offer on-line resources and they may also be able to direct you to additional resources for the members of the family.
+Here are a few websites for some national groups that offer online resources and they may also be able to direct you to additional resources for the members of the family.